PallaviZoting/calculator-behavior/addition.md

  Then I see the "added number" as the result

 Scenario: Addition of decimals
- Given The calculator is turned on and I am able to enter decimal numbers When I type in "decimal number 1"
+ Given The calculator is turned on
+ When I type in "decimal number 1"
  And I press "plus"
  And I type in "decimal number 2"